What is SIP Protocol and How Does It Work?

 - Whether it’s through their computers or mobile phones, clients can efficiently communicate with agents through SIP.
 Since its appearance, SIP has played a key role in the success of internet telephony as a critical tool for call centers in providing customer service.

-- This VoIP function has played a significant role in helping companies become cost-efficient in their communications.
-You could be located anywhere in the world SIP has made it possible to make free audio or video calls.
+- SIP for VoIP technology function has played a significant role in helping companies become cost-efficient in their communications.
+You could be located anywhere in the world SIP trunks has made it possible to make free audio or video calls.

 - Telecom major AT&T has confirmed that SIP “can reduce access costs, improve bandwidth utilization, and bring down operational expenses.
 Enterprises using SIP can save significant money by converging their voice and data networks, particularly if they are covering multiple locations.”
 Gartner estimates that SIP trunking will reduce telecom expenses by 50% in the US.